Harvey Haddix's near-perfect game: The 13th inning

+Game conditions and Haddix's cough

+Life magazine, which featured the game in its June 8, 1959, issue under the title "Best Game Ever Pitched: Harvey Haddix breaks all records with 12 perfect innings--but still loses the game", noted that during the contest "It was warm and muggy, and Haddix was tired.
+Besides, he had to keep munching cold pills to relieve a heavy cough.
+But his slider, which pitchers call a 'nickel curve,' was still sharp."

 Aftermath

 In 1989, during a banquet attended by players from both teams commemorating the game's 30th anniversary, Milwaukee pitcher Bob Buhl told Haddix that the Braves' bullpen had stolen signs from Smoky Burgess, the Pittsburgh catcher, who was exposing them due to a high crouch.
 From their bullpen, the Braves pitchers repeatedly repositioned a towel to signal for a fastball or a breaking ball, the only two pitches Haddix used in the game.
 If a fastball was coming, the towel was made visible to the batter; if a breaking pitch was coming, the towel was out of sight.
 Despite this assistance, the usually solid Milwaukee offense managed only the one hit.
 All but one Milwaukee hitter, Aaron, took the signals.

-Haddix's 12 2/3-inning complete game, in which he struck out eight batters against a team that had just won the previous two National League pennants (including the 1957 World Series championship), and featured one of the top offensive lineups in the Major Leagues, is considered by many to be the best pitching performance in big league history.
+Haddix's 12 2/3-inning perfect game, in which he struck out eight batters against a team that had just won the previous two National League pennants (including the 1957 World Series championship), and featured one of the top offensive lineups in the Major Leagues, is considered by many to be the best pitching performance in big league history.
 Pirate second baseman Bill Mazeroski would say, "Usually you have one or two great or spectacular defensive plays in these no-hitters.
 Not that night.
 It was the easiest game I ever played in."

 In 1991, Major League Baseball changed the definition of a no-hitter to "a game in which a pitcher or pitchers complete a game of nine innings or more without allowing a hit."
 Under this new definition, Haddix's masterpiece was one of 12 extra-inning no-hitters to be struck from the record books.
 Haddix's response was, "It's O.K.
 I know what I did."

 Haddix's near-perfect game is immortalized by the Baseball Project, whose song, "Harvey Haddix", appears on their 2008 debut album, Volume 1: Frozen Ropes and Dying Quails.